 Bet your mother-in-law didn’t think you would be using your Instant Pot to decarboxylate your weed.
 If you have been cooking edibles for a while, you know that something happens whenever you decarboxylate your cannabis.
 Your lightly toasted weed can make your whole kitchen (or house) smell like a café in Amsterdam.

 One of the best parts of cooking with cannabis is that the analgesic effects (for people with chronic pain) can provide relief for up to eight hours.
 If inflammation is a problem for you, ask your dispensary about high CBD strains, which may help.

-Now that you have your mason jar with decarboxylated cannabis ready to go, what kind of recipes can you use to experiment with?
+Now that you have your mason jar with decarboxylated cannabis ready to go, what kind of recipes do you want to experiment with?
 Among all the recipes you might be searching for online to try with your Instant Pot, the cannabis-infused ones may be most beneficial for symptom management.
-Check out some of these great ideas to use your Instant Pot to create some new snacks, sauces, and meals.
+Check out some of these great Instant Pot recipes that you can use to create some tasty new snacks, sauces, and meals.

 Some of the other benefits of coconut oil (thanks to natural MCTs) include:

 Some studies have also suggested that coconut oil may help reduce the frequency and severity of seizures.
 The ketogenic diet, which is high in healthy fats, has been recommended for adults and children with epilepsy.
 However, researchers are still trying to figure out how it works.

 You can store THC-infused coconut oil in the fridge to keep it from going rancid.
 THC-infused oil is a healthier alternative to high-cholesterol fatty oils, and it can be used just like other cooking oils: frying, baking, or in salad dressings or marinades.

 Now that you understand how beneficial THC oil is and how to make it, check out this recipe from Wake + Bake.